 The high specific heat of water helps the earth's temperature remain moderate since water traps heat during the day and releases it slowly at night.
 As a result, the temperature on earth's surface does not vary very widely, ranging from extremes of 134°F to -129°F. For comparison, the moon has no liquid water and its temperatures can range from 240°F to -290°F. (The lack of atmosphere on the moon, along with other factors, also contributes to the wide range of temperature.)

+Density is the ratio of mass to volume and dense objects feel heavier and tend to sink, while less dense objects feel lighter and tend to float.
 The density of most objects changes slightly as the temperature changes.
 In general, warmer temperatures tend to make substances less dense because the greater random kinetic energy makes the molecules spread out.
 The amount that objects expand when heated is known as the coefficient of expansion.

 The density of water, once again, is a special case.
 Water is most dense at 39°F, and as it cools or warms from this temperature, the water expands slightly.
 This means that ice is slightly less dense than cold water, which is why ice floats on the surface of bodies of water.
 The floating ice slows the freezing process by insulating the water underneath, which contributes to the moderate temperatures on earth.
 In addition, the layer of ice prevents many lakes from freezing solid, allowing fish and other organisms to survive under the ice.